icclab/kiara-transport/doc/Library API contract.md

 Register a callback for handling an incoming message.

-`kiara_register_handle` requires a thread handle, this must be solved via preprocessor code to support different plattforms.
+`kiara_register_handle` requires a kt_conn_session_t and a thread handle, the later must be solved via preprocessor code to support different plattforms.

 The `kiara_register_handle` must not block.